Selection Rule for Topological Amplifiers in Bogoliubov de Gennes Systems: Hamiltonian for a BdG extension of a spinful Haldane model

 We focus exclusively on the spin-$1/2$ system in a honeycomb lattice.
 We assume a stripe geometry with open boundaries along $y$ and periodic (zigzag) boundaries along $x$.
 We apply a partial Fourier transformation along $x$,

-where $N_x$ ($N_y$) is the number of unit cells along $x$ ($y$) and $X_{\vb{j}}$ is the x-component of the position vector at site $\vb{j}$.
+where $N_x$ ($N_y$) is the number of unit cells along $x$ ($y$), $k_x$ is the momentum vector along $x$, and $X_{\vb{j}}$ is the $x$-component of the position vector at site $\vb{j}$.
 Finally, with the help of the basis vectors defined in Fig. \ref{fig:a graphene model}, we change the Hamiltonian (\ref{eq:H_half}) to where $\hat{\psi}_{k_x} = (\hat{b}_{k_x},\hat{b}^\dag_{-k_x})$ is the Nambu spinor and $H_{BdG}(k_x)$ is the bosonic BdG Hamiltonian given by Eq. (\ref{eq:H_BdG}) with the matrix $\Sigma_z$ defined directly below Eq. (\ref{eq:particle-hole symmetry}).
 Here, $\hat{b}_{k_x}$ is the vector field and $A(k_x)$ and $B(k_x)$ in Eq. (\ref{eq:H_BdG}) are matrices given by Eq. (\ref{eq:A and B for our model}) in the internal space which is now the tensor product between the $y$-unit cell space, the spin space and the sublattice space defined in the main text.
 For convenience, we change $k_x$ to $k$ and $j_y$ to $j$ in the main text.